j2store/userguide/app_subscription.md

 Non recurring is a single term subscription in which the subscription will be terminated at the specific period and does not allow for auto renewal.
 Subscriber will have to subscribe for the plan next time manually.

-Lets see an example for single terms subscription.
+Lets see an example for single term subscription.
 For example, consider you are providing service for $129 for one year.

 ##### Step - 1 Creating product